stm32duino/X-NUCLEO-IKS02A1-Audio/README.md

 This library acquires PDM, converts PDM to PCM.

 ### PDM
-Before acquire PDM it is required to initialized it:
+Before acquire PDM it is required to initialize it:

 `   PDM.begin();`